 Most overrated location

 The West End is great for theater but not for a peaceful stay.
-We prefer to hop on the tube after a show and go back to a charming neighborhood like South Kensington or Notting Hill, where there are tons of restaurants, bistros, and pubs to enjoy.
+Instead, hop on the tube after a show and go back to a charming neighborhood like South Kensington or Notting Hill, where there are tons of restaurants, bistros, and pubs to enjoy.

 Most underrated location

 Kensington, a neighborhood of quaint streets lined with Victorian homes, is prized by Londoners but often overlooked as a vacation base.
-Yet within a short walk of our Kensington properties are Kensington Gardens, shopping along Kensington High Street, the Victoria and Albert and Natural History museums, and the Royal Albert Hall.
+Yet the area boasts Kensington Gardens, shopping along Kensington High Street, the Victoria and Albert and Natural History museums, and the Royal Albert Hall.
 With buses crisscrossing the area and easy tube connections to all of London, it’s one of the best spots for a holiday rental.

 Most vibrant location

 Chelsea is one of the city’s best shopping areas, as well as a mecca for foodies.
 The Duke of York Square, just off King’s Road, hosts a cute farmer’s market on Saturday mornings; you can stock your fridge with a selection of British cheeses and organic meats or try some traditional pies.
 From refreshing fresh juices at the Triyoga Café on King’s Road to a splurge at the three-Michelin-starred restaurant Gordon Ramsay, there’s something for every taste and budget in Chelsea.